SSL/TLS

 - We set

-. - We enable TLS with the
+modetohttp. - We enable TLS with the

-line.
+sslandcrtarguments on the secondbindline.
 Notice that this frontend listens on both ports 80 for HTTP and 443 for HTTPS.
 Traffic that is received at HTTP port 80 is redirected to HTTPS port 443. - Use the

-directive to redirect HTTP traffic to the HTTPS scheme, unless it is already HTTPS as indicated by the ssl_fc fetch method.
+http-request redirect schemedirective to redirect HTTP traffic to the HTTPS scheme, unless it is already HTTPS as indicated by the ssl_fc fetch method.

 Info

 Even with the redirect, there is still a chance that a man-in-the-middle attack can occur.
-To prevent this attack, consider using the http-response set-header Strict-Transport-Security
+To prevent this attack, consider using the http-response set-header Strict-Transport-Security directive.
+For details, see HTTP Strict Transport Security.

 Set default certificates Jump to heading

-- HAProxy 3.0
+- HAProxy 3.0 and newer

-- HAProxy Enterprise 3.0r1
+- HAProxy Enterprise 3.0r1 and newer

-- HAProxy ALOHA 16.5
+- HAProxy ALOHA 16.5 and newer

-as a directory, the load balancer will use Server Name Indication (SNI) to search the directory for a certificate that has a Common Name (CN) or Subject Alternative Name (SAN) field that matches the requested domain, which the client sends during the TLS handshake.
+If you specify the crt as a directory, the load balancer will use Server Name Indication (SNI) to search the directory for a certificate that has a Common Name (CN) or Subject Alternative Name (SAN) field that matches the requested domain, which the client sends during the TLS handshake.
 If the client doesn’t provide an SNI or if the SNI hostname doesn’t match any certificate, the load balancer will present a default certificate.
-You can specify default certificates on your bind
+You can specify default certificates on your bind line using the default-crt option.
+To set a default certificate:

 -